MikaelRoev/artifact_assembly/README.md

 # Artifact Assembly

 The goal of this project is to develop a software solution that helps users reconstruct original artefacts from smaller, damaged pieces.
-Specifically, the software will use images of archaeological textile fragments and let the archaeologists manually piece together the original object.
+Specifically, the software will use images of archaeological textile fragments and let the archaeologists manually piece together the original object with the help of Computer Vision features.

 ## Software History
 This project started as a precursor to [Casper's](https://github.com/casperfg) [Master's Thesis](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3079162), which he planned to pursue in the spring semester of 2023.
 The challenge of assembling fragments of the past, particularly those that are fragile and damaged, is a significant one for archaeologists.
 This project aims to provide a tool that will make this process more efficient and effective.

-The software was continued by [Oda](https://github.com/odastein), [Mikael](https://github.com/MikaelRoev) and [Mathias](https://github.com/Mathiaiv) as part of their bachelor's Thesis.
+The software was continued by [Oda](https://github.com/odastein), [Mikael](https://github.com/MikaelRoev) and [Mathias](https://github.com/Mathiaiv) as part of their bachelor's Thesis in the spring of 2024.
+Focusing on the user experience adding features to improve the usability of the software.

 ## Authors
 - [@Casper F Gulbrandsen](https://github.com/casperfg)